 Chicago school reform has precipitated substantial improvements in achievement in a very large number of Chicago public elementary schools.
 The governance reforms of 1988 and 1995 have significantly advanced the learning opportunities afforded to literally hundreds of thousands of Chicago's children.

-A similar metric to measure the productivity of the public safety efforts of police and residents would be much more difficult to construct.
-On a more standard measure, however, the number of violent crimes has declined steadily since the city-wide community policing program began in 1995; though not as dramatic as the much more publicized declines in New York City under Mayor Rudolph Giuliani's contrasting policing approach, declines in Chicago are in some areas comparable.
+49 more standard measure, however, the number of violent crimes has declined steadily since the city-wide community policing program began in 1995; though not as dramatic as the much more publicized declines in New York City under Mayor Rudolph Giuliani's contrasting policing approach, declines in Chicago are in some areas comparable.